adobe/aepsdk-optimize-ios/README.md

 ## Documentation

-Check out the extension documentation [here](https://github.com/adobe/aepsdk-optimize-ios/Documentation/README.md).
+Check out the [Documentation](./Documentation/README.md) directory to learn more about the Optimize extension.

 ## Related Projects